swyxio/base-fcc/README.md

+# IMPORTANT: Meteorchef deprecated Base in June 2017 and so this should also be deprecated.
+Instead please go directly to their new project, [Pup](https://github.com/cleverbeagle/pup), run by their new organization Clever Beagle.
+This is a GOOD thing.

 # Base + FCC
 A starting point for building FreeCodeCamp projects with Meteor.
 Because Meteor is awesome and is a perfect fit for FCC-size projects.
 Forked from [gstephen's MeteorChef/Base Restricted Access Branch at v4.10.0](https://github.com/rgstephens/base/tree/extendDoc)